Canada Open Super 500: Lakshya Sen sets up final against Li Shi Feng; PV Sindhu bows out

-Lakshya Sen reached his first final of the season after reaching the summit clash of the Canada Open Super 500.
+Lakshya Sen reached his first final of the season after reaching the summit clash of the Canada Open Super 500 on Saturday in Calgary.
 PV Sindhu exited at the semi-final stage after losing to top seed Akane Yamaguchi in straight games.

 Playing in his second semi-final of the season, Sen beat fourth seed Kenta Nishimoto from Japan 21-17, 21-14.
 Sen started cautiously with Nishimoto taking a 11-10 lead in the first game.
 However, the world No 19 won six points in a row after the mid-game break to take a 16-11 lead.
 Nishimoto tried to fight back but Sen held firm to take the first game 21-17.

-The Indian carried the momentum into the second game racing to a 11-9 lead.
+The Indian carried the momentum into the second game, racing to a 11-9 lead.
 Sen accelerated further ahead after the break winning six points on the trot from 13-10 to lead 19-10.
 Nishimoto tried to mount a comeback but Sen wrapped up a well-deserved win.

-The India will take on China’s Li Shi Feng in the final.
+The Indian will take on China’s Li Shi Feng in the final.
 Sen holds a 4-2 head to head record against the fifth seed Li.

-In the women’s singles draw, fourth seed PV Sindhu missed out on reaching her second final of the season after losing to rival Yamaguchi in the semi-final.
+In the women’s singles draw, fourth seed Sindhu missed out on reaching her second final of the season after losing to rival Yamaguchi in the semi-final.

 The top-seeded Japanese star took the first game at a canter as she never trailed Sindhu after being 4-4 at the start.
 Sindhu kept pace with Yamaguchi until 16-14 when the Japanese star won five straight points to take the first game.